brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 <img src="/assets/images/replication/multi-leader.png">

-If your application needs to handle a very high number of writes, it might make sense to split that work between multiple leaders.
+If your application needs to handle a very high number of writes, it might make sense to split that work across multiple leaders.
 Also, if the latency price to write in a database that is very far is too high, you could have one leader in each location (for example, one in North America, one in Europe and another in Asia).